 Buy a print

 |Notes / History||This 'Mitcham Lavender' float was produced by local schoolchildren.

-The float was one of many decorated vahicles in the procession marking the official ceremony where the Lord Lieutenant of Surrey awarded a charter to the new Mayor of Mitcham, Robert Masters Chart, so conferring Borough status on the former Urban District.
+The float was part of the procession marking the official ceremony where the Lord Lieutenant of Surrey awarded a charter to the new Mayor of Mitcham, Robert Masters Chart, so conferring Borough status on the former Urban District.

 Local children were given time off their school work to watch the parade and ceremony, and listen to speeches.
 There was also music, dancing and a sports display.